monkrus/alien_invasion/README.md

 Bar has been destroyed by alien 10 and alien 34!
 (If you want to give them names, you may, but it is not required.)
 Once the program has finished, it should print out whatever is left of the world in the same format as the input file.
 Feel free to make assumptions (for example, that the city names will never contain numeric characters), but please add comments or assertions describing the assumptions you are making.

+# Steps
+`Map` file provides the list of the cities.

+Run `go run main.go [insert number of aliens here, e.g. 10]`.

+However, we assume  `numAliens` cannot be more then 2x the number of cities.

+`Result`  file provides the result of the simulationin.

+Tests are covered in `main_test.go` file